-Terms E Definitions ultimately ascertainable beneficiary, trusts may have no defined existing beneficiaries but only objects of a power until some person becomes entitled as beneficiary to income or capital on the expiry of a defined period, known as the accumulation period.
-This period is normally co- extensive with the trust perpetuity period which is usually referred to in the trust deed as the trust period.
 In the context of life insurance or another investment linked insurance policy, a beneficiary is the natural or legal person, or a legal arrangement, or category of persons, who will be paid the policy proceeds when/if an insured event occurs, which is covered by the policy.

+Please also refer to the Interpretive Notes to Recommendation 16.

+Beneficiary Financial Institution

+Please refer to the IN to Recommendation 16.

+Competent authorities

-F Please also refer to the Interpretive Notes to Recommendations 8 and 16.
-Beneficiary F Financial Institution Please refer to the IN to Recommendation 16. authorities r p in o a 8 7 7 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Competent authorities refers to all public authorities with designated responsibilities for combating money laundering and/or terrorist financing.
+Competent authorities refers to all public authorities with designated responsibilities for combating money laundering and/or terrorist financing.
 In particular, this includes the FIU; the authorities that have the function of investigating and/or prosecuting money laundering, associated predicate offences and terrorist financing, and seizing/freezing and confiscating criminal assets; authorities receiving reports on cross-border transportation of currency & BNIs; and authorities that have AML/CFT supervisory or monitoring responsibilities aimed at ensuring compliance by financial institutions and DNFBPs with AML/CFT requirements.
+SRBs are not to be regarded as a competent authorities.

+Confiscation

-SRBs are not to be regarded as a competent authorities. p a a o e o f i l i f The term confiscation , which includes forfeiture where applicable, means the permanent deprivation of funds or other assets by order of a competent authority or a court.
+The term confiscation, which includes forfeiture where applicable, means the permanent deprivation of funds or other assets by order of a competent authority or a court.
 Confiscation or forfeiture takes place through a judicial or administrative procedure that transfers the ownership of specified funds or other assets to be transferred to the State.
 In this case, the person(s) or entity(ies) that held an interest in the specified funds or other assets at the time of the confiscation or forfeiture loses all rights, in principle, to the confiscated or forfeited funds or other assets.
-Confiscation or forfeiture orders are usually linked to a criminal conviction or a court decision whereby the confiscated or forfeited property is determined to have been derived from or intended for use in a violation of the law.
-Core Principles Core Principles refers to the Core Principles for Effective Banking Supervision
+Confiscation or forfeiture orders are usually linked to a criminal conviction or a court decision whereby the confiscated or

-&lt;sup>52 This includes financial supervisors established as independent non-governmental authorities with statutory powers.
+This includes financial supervisors established as independent non-governmental authorities with statutory powers.

-Terms Definitions issued by the Basel Committee on Banking Supervision, the Objectives and Principles for Securities Regulation issued by the International Organization of Securities Commissions, and the Insurance Supervisory Principles issued by the International Association of Insurance Supervisors.
+Terms Definitions Terms forfeited property is determined to have been derived from or intended for use in a violation of the law.
+Core Principles Core Principles refers to the Core Principles for Effective Banking Supervision issued by the Basel Committee on Banking Supervision, the Objectives and Principles for Securities Regulation issued by the International Organization of Securities Commissions, and the Insurance Supervisory Principles issued by the International Association of Insurance Supervisors.
 Correspondent banking Correspondent banking is the provision of banking services by one bank (the "correspondent bank") to another bank (the "respondent bank").
 Large international banks typically act as correspondents for thousands of other banks around the world.
 Respondent banks may be provided with a wide range of services, including cash management (e.g. interest-bearing accounts in a variety of currencies), international wire transfers, cheque clearing, payable-through accounts and foreign exchange services.
 Country All references in the FATF Recommendations to country or countries apply equally to territories or jurisdictions.
 Cover Payment Please refer to the IN. to Recommendation 16.
 Criminal activity Criminal activity refers to: (a) all criminal acts that would constitute a predicate offence for money laundering in the country; or (b) at a minimum to those offences that would constitute a predicate offence as required by Recommendation 3.
 Cross-border Wire Transfer Please refer to the IN to Recommendation 16.
 Currency Currency refers to banknotes and coins that are in circulation as a medium of exchange.
-Designated categories of offences Designated categories of offences means: participation in an organised criminal group and racketeering; terrorism, including terrorist financing; trafficking in human beings and migrant smuggling; sexual exploitation, including sexual exploitation of children; illicit trafficking in narcotic drugs and psychotropic substances; illicit arms trafficking; illicit trafficking in stolen and other goods; corruption and bribery; fraud;
+Designated Designated categories of offences means: categories of offences participation in an organised criminal group and racketeering; oriences terrorism, including terrorist financing; trafficking in human beings and migrant smuggling; sexual exploitation, including sexual exploitation of children; illicit trafficking in narcotic drugs and psychotropic substances; illicit arms trafficking; illicit trafficking in stolen and other goods;